FREE SHIPPING on orders over $75 International: over $250

 Health Benefits of Tea: Liu Bao

 According to Traditional Chinese Medicine, Liu Bao has exceptional properties.
-It can hold both cooling and warming qualities depending on its fermentation level.
+It’s considered to have both cooling and warming qualities, depending on its fermentation level.
 Liu Bao has the effect of removing excess heat and clearing blood.
 At the same time, it warms the body by eliminating excess dampness.

-It is an excellent tea, acting as a probiotic of a sort and clearing our intestines.
+It is an excellent tea, acting as a sort of probiotic and clearing our intestines.
 When drunk after eating, it helps break down heavier foods and aids digestion.
-We also find that drinking some Liu Bao has a calming effect that clears the mind and prepares us for a day of work.
+We also find that drinking some Liu Bao has a calming effect, clearing the mind and preparing us for a day of work.
 Many notice that drinking this sincere tea is both comforting and motivating.
 In a sense, it is a tea of contrasts, which is indeed what we love about it.

-Similar to pu-erh, the darker the tea — the better.
+Similar to Pu-erh, darker and more aged Liu Bao teas tend to offer deeper, richer flavors.
 A quality Liu Bao won't be phased by a bit of extra tea leaf, using boiling water, or even oversteeping.
 On the contrary, it might make it even more robust and delicious.
 Try adding a bit more leaf than you are used to, or steep the tea a bit longer.
-Aim for a tea liquor with dark, intensive color.
+Aim for a tea liquor with a dark, intense color.

-A typical preparation method is bringing the tea leaves up to a boil in a pot then letting them steep while cooling.
+A typical preparation method is to bring the tea leaves to a boil in a pot, then let them steep as they cool.
 The hot temperature doesn't harm the tea or extract any bitterness; instead, this method only enhances the tea's nutritional value.
-Liu Bao is a very easy tea to brew and can be both cooked and steeped as usual.
+Liu Bao is very easy to brew and can be cooked or steeped as usual.

 What makes a good Liu Bao unique and different from all other teas is its distinct aroma — one that reminds us of betel nut.
 The taste of Liu Bao is also like that of betel nut, and it has a prominent lingering sweet finish, one that is sought after in many teas.